imperial-qore/line-solver/python/line_solver/opt/README.md

 **Optimization Framework for LINE Queueing Network Models**

 line_solver.opt provides a declarative interface for specifying and solving optimization problems on LINE queueing network models.
-It uses scipy's differential evolution algorithm with LINE's SolverAuto as the model evaluator.
+It uses scipy's differential evolution algorithm with LINE's SolverAUTO as the model evaluator.
 Both flat `Network` models and `LayeredNetwork` (LQN) models are supported; LQN models are solved with `SolverLN` and tuned with LQN-specific decision variables (see "LayeredNetwork (LQN) optimization" below).

 ## Features